Beale Double Sends Racing 92 Third After important Top 14 Win - UrduPoint

 Winger Donovan Taofifenua also scored as Scotland's Russell kicked the conversion two days after he was named in the British and Irish Lions squad for the summer's tour to South Africa.

-With eight minutes left Russell left the field for a head injury assessment after a tackle on Clermont's Japan full-back Kotaro Matushima and failed to return to the field.
+With eight minutes left Russell left the field for a head injury assessment after a tackle on the away side's Japan full-back Kotaro Matushima and failed to return to the field.

 "He's alright," Beale said of Russell.
 "I think he just wanted a rest for 10 minutes at the end."
-Elsewhere, Elton Jantjies, a member of South Africa's World Cup-winning squad in Japan in 2019, scored seven points in 73 minutes on his Pau debut in the 47-7 hammering of already-relegated Agen.

-The result saw Pau move out of the relegation play-off spot, leapfrogging Bayonne after the Basques' 47-22 home defeat by Bordeaux-Begles.
+Elsewhere, South Africa fly-half Elton Jantjies makes his debut for struggling Pau at relegated Agen.

-European Champions Cup finalists La Rochelle lost 32-22 at Montpellier after making 15 changes from last weekend's win over Leinster.
+European Champions Cup finalists La Rochelle have made 15 changes from last weekend's win over Leinster for the trip to Montpellier.

-Later, La Rochelle's Euro final opponents at Twickenham on May 22, Toulouse, who have also changed their whole starting line-up after their last-four victory, head to Toulon in the final game of the day.
+In the final game of the day Toulon host the other side in the May 22's showpiece continental match, Toulouse.